-Automation can help streamline your DC-to-store processes, unlocking many benefits that are not typically considered when evaluating warehouse solutions.
+Automation can help streamline your Distribution Center (DC)-to-store processes, unlocking many benefits that are not typically considered when evaluating warehouse solutions.
 In this two-part blog, I'll discuss ways to optimize store replenishment, highlight the numerous benefits, and discuss how technology can help.

 But retailers need to view their supply chains more holistically and consider the impacts to brick-and-mortar stores.
 Adopt a mindset that the people receiving, stocking, and selling your products are as much your "customers" as the people who buy them.
 They play a critical role in generating most, if not all, sales for many companies.
 With their significant headcount and involvement in curating the experience for shoppers, they greatly impact your business' success and reputation.
 The more the supply chain can do to help alleviate their pain points and improve their merchandising efficiencies, the more time and energy they can put into serving customers and generating sales.